IBM/ibm-cloud-sdk-common/JavaDeploy.md

 (i.e. `https://travis-ci.com/github/IBM/<repo-name>`),
 and add the following environment variables to your build configuration:

+- `GH_TOKEN`: the github access token for a user (preferably a functional ID) with push access to your project's git repository (used when pushing tags and commits).

 - `OSSRH_USERNAME`: the Sonatype username (account) that you created in step 2 and used to create the "New Project" ticket with Sonatype.